htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     the *condor_collector* inserts into the ClassAds it stores and sends.
 The default value is 128, which means that history is stored and published for the latest 128 updates.
-This variable's value is ignored, if ``COLLECTOR_DAEMON_STATS``
-    :index:`COLLECTOR_DAEMON_STATS` is not enabled.
+This variable's value is ignored, if :macro:`COLLECTOR_DAEMON_STATS` is not enabled.

     If the value is a non-zero one, the *condor_collector* will insert attribute ``UpdatesHistory`` into the ClassAd (similar to ``UpdatesTotal``).
-AttrUpdatesHistory is a hexadecimal string which represents a bitmap of the last ``COLLECTOR_DAEMON_HISTORY_SIZE`` :index:`COLLECTOR_DAEMON_HISTORY_SIZE` updates.
-The most
-    significant bit (MSB) of the bitmap represents the most recent update, and the least significant bit (LSB) represents the least recent.
+AttrUpdatesHistory is a hexadecimal string which represents a bitmap of the last :macro:`COLLECTOR_DAEMON_HISTORY_SIZE` updates.
+The most significant bit (MSB) of the bitmap represents the most recent update, and the least significant bit (LSB) represents the least recent.
 A value of zero means that the update was not lost, and a value of 1 indicates that the update was detected as lost.

     For example, if the last update was not lost, the previous was lost, and the previous two not, the bitmap would be 0100, and the matching